Leog004/chief-stone-construction/src/data/projects/project-09.md

 ---
 #preview
-title: Interior Entryway Renovation with New Flooring, Door Replacement & Structural Reinforcement
+title: Residential Addition
 image: /images/caleb-upload-image-here/home-improvement/project-5/IMG_0128.jpeg
-short: "This residential entry remodel transformed a dated, deteriorating threshold into a structurally sound and visually refined space.
-Featuring a subfloor rebuild, new tile installation, and a modern exterior door with integrated dog access, the project brings practical elegance to the front-facing area of the home."
+short: "This old residential patio entry was converted to a living space before the new homeowners moved in.
+But we came together to transform this dated and deteriorating conversion into a structurally sound and visually refined space."
-location: "Melbourne"
-dates: "1995-1997"
+dates: "n/a"
 category: home-improvement

 #full details
 checklist:
-    title: What's Included in Project
+    title: What's Included in a Project
     items:
         - Dedication to client satisfaction
         - Teamwork and collabration
-        - Being leader in our profession
+        - Leadership in our profession and work ethic
-        - Teamwork and collabration
-        - Pride in our works and excellences
+        - Effective communication and planning

 details:
     items:
-        - label: Sectors
+        - label: Area
-          value: Affordable Housing
+          value: Nichols Hills, OK
           icon: /img/icon-pd-1.svg

         - label: Owner
-          value: Communities Development
+          value: Residential
           icon: /img/icon-pd-2.svg

         - label: Square Feet
-          value: "Phase 1: 147,000 - Phase 2: 147,000"
+          value: "220"
           icon: /img/icon-pd-3.svg

         - label: Project Date
-          value: "Started: 1990 - Ending: 2000"
+          value: "N/A"
           icon: /img/icon-pd-4.svg